1906 World Series

+National interest in the Series was strong.
+Ahead of the third game, backers in Denver, Colorado offered a guarantee of to host the seventh game of the series should it be necessary.
+The Spokane (Washington) Chamber of Commerce offered for the game.
+The Series would remain in Chicago and finish in six games.

-The 1906 World Series was the first to be played between two teams from the same city or state.
-This series and the edition, contested between the St. Louis Cardinals and St. Louis Browns, are the only such instances outside of New York City where two teams from the same city played in the World Series.
-This was also the last World Series where both teams were making their first appearance in the Fall Classic.
+The 1906 World Series was the first to be played between two teams from the same metropolitan area or state.
+This series along with the edition (contested between the St. Louis Cardinals and St. Louis Browns), and the 1989 edition (contested between the San Francisco Giants and Oakland Athletics) are the only such instances outside of New York City where two teams from the same metropolitan area played in the World Series.
+This was also the last World Series where both teams were making their first appearance in the Fall Classic, something that is currently impossible without future expansion (as the Seattle Mariners are currently the only team in the league to have never appeared in a World Series).